wp-plugins/skystats/readme.txt

 = Integrations =

-* Google Analytics
+* Google Analytics - Integrates Google Analytics to create a Google Analytics dashboard.
-* Facebook Insights
+* Facebook Insights - Integrates Facebook Insights to create a Facebook dashboard.

 = Google Analytics Integration =
+The Google Analytics dashboard provides the following features:

+1. The ability to sync your Google Analytics data with just one click.
+2. Provides a visual overview widget that includes key website statistics:
 * Total Users
 * Total Page Views
 * Search Engine Visits